Alternative names: Sjögren's (pronounced SHOW-grins), SS

-Sjogren's (Sjögren's, pronounced SHOW-grins) syndrome is an autoimmune disease in which the immune system targets moisture-producing glands and causes dryness in the mouth and eyes.
+Sjogren's Syndrome is a chronic autoimmune disease in which the body's immune system attacks moisture-producing glands and causes dryness in the mouth and eyes.
 Other parts of the body can be affected as well, resulting in a wide range of possible symptoms.

 Sjogren's syndrome is classified as either primary or secondary.
 Primary Sjogren's occurs by itself, and secondary Sjogren's occurs with another disease.
-Both are systemic disorders, although the symptoms in the primary form are more restricted.
+Both are systemic disorders (affecting the whole body), although the symptoms in the primary form are more restricted.

 In cases of primary Sjogren's syndrome, the doctor can trace the symptoms to problems with the tear and saliva glands.
 These patients are likely to have different antibodies circulating in their blood compared to people with the secondary form.
 These antibodies are called SS-A and SS-B; people with primary Sjogren's are also more likely to have antinuclear antibodies (ANAs) in their blood.
 ANAs are autoantibodies that are directed against the body.